istatkus/momentum-pa-team/Data Discovery Round 2.md

 Success - Better understanding of the data , the development of several models to test
 Stakeholders - The Marketing Team collecting the data and analyzing the results

+### Modeleling (CRISP) - Model Requirements (SMAM)

+In addition to the Offer and Response, Marketing collected a set of characteristics of our members.

 +The raw data is a set of files from Watson Analytics with categorical and numeric data:
 +https://community.watsonanalytics.com/guide-to-sample-datasets/